Preeclampsia Blood Pressure Monitor

-The objective of this three-month third year studio project was to analyse a preexisting product and innovate it for a specific user group.
+The objective of this three-month studio project was to analyze a preexisting product and innovate it for a specific user group.
 In this case, the blood pressure monitor was chosen to be redesigned as a portable device for pregnant women, with special consideration for those suffering from preeclampsia.

 There is ample opportunity to improve the blood pressure monitor for this user group in terms of aesthetics, portability, ease of use, symptom tracking, and information sharing with healthcare providers.